Jackett/Jackett/README.md

 -   `-d, --DataFolder`         Specify the location of the data folder (Must be an admin on Windows)
     - e.g. --DataFolder="D:\Your Data\Jackett\".
     - Don't use this on Unix (mono) systems.
-On Unix just adjust the HOME directory of the user to the datadir or set the XDG_CONFIG_HOME environment variable.
+On Unix just adjust the HOME directory of the user to the data folder or set the XDG_CONFIG_HOME environment variable.

 -   `--NoRestart`              Don't restart after update